Set up judge profiles (advanced)

 > Create profiles for each judge so they can be assigned to apparatus and enter scores.

-Before judges can score anything, they need profiles in the system.
-This is where you tell Gym Art Meets who your judges are, what credentials they carry, and how to identify them.
+A judge profile tells Gym Art Meets who a judge is, what credentials they carry, and how to identify them.
 Once a profile exists, you can assign that judge to any apparatus in any rotation.

 ## Prerequisites